A. General FAQs

 srun -c 4 --gres=gpu:1 --pty bash

-2) from your active srun session, load an anaconda module which will have jupyter-notebook installed:
+2) from your active srun session, load a conda module which has jupyter-notebook installed:

 Alternatively, you may activate your own conda instance or python virtual environment containing jupyter-notebook.